Free Small Business Tax Spreadsheet

 This post is not going to teach you how to do bookkeeping for your business (that’s for another time by someone more experienced than me!).
 Instead, we are going to show you how we organize our self-employment expenses so that filing our own taxes goes a lot smoother.

-Also: if you have a chronic health issue, here’s how we organize our finances to make medical deductibles easier.
+Also: if you have a chronic health issue like Tiffany does, here’s how we organize our finances to make medical deductibles easier.

 Note: any dollar amounts in the spreadsheet are fictional and do not accurately represent costs.